 Core values and attitudes must not be taught in the classroom only; they must also be demonstrated by students in real life or related situations inside and outside of the classroom, at home, and in everyday life.
-Likewise, they must be promoted, fostered and modeled by the school community and its stakeholders, especially parents.
-A whole of school approach to values and attitudes teaching, promoting and modeling is critical to students and the whole school community internalising the core values and attitudes and making them habitual in their work and school place, and in everyday life.
+Likewise, they must be promoted, fostered and modelled by the school community and its stakeholders, especially parents.
+A holistic of school approach to values and attitudes in teaching, promoting and modelling is critical to students and the whole school community to internalise the core values and attitudes and make them habitual in their work and school place, and in everyday life.
 Be it work values, relationship values, peace values, health values, personal and social values, or religious values, teachers should give equal prominence to all common learnings in their lesson planning, teaching, assessment, and learning interventions.
-Common learnings must be at the heart of all teaching and extracurricular programs and activities.
+Common learnings must be at the heart of all teaching and extra-curricular programs and activities.